Jewels of Diana, Princess of Wales: Queen Mary's Lover's Knot tiara

 In 1913, Garrard & Co (the first official Crown Jewellers) were asked by Queen Mary to make a replica of a tiara owned by her grandmother, Princess Augusta of Hesse-Kassel, using the Queen Mary's own diamonds and pearls.
-The tiara, in its French neo-classical design, has 19 oriental pearls suspended from lover's knot bows each centred with a large brilliant diamond.
-Mary left the tiara to Elizabeth II, who later gave it to Diana in 1981 as a wedding present.
-Diana was to wear the tiara during her wedding but she instead opted for her Spencer family tiara.
-The Princess wore this piece very often as it was given to her on loan.
+The tiara, in its French neo-classical design, has 19 oriental pearls suspended from lover's knot bows each centred with a large, brilliant diamond.
+Mary left the tiara to Elizabeth II, who later loaned it to Diana during her marriage to The Prince of Wales.
+Diana was to wear the tiara during her wedding, but she instead opted for her Spencer family tiara.
+The princess wore this piece very often as it was given to her on loan.
 Diana complained about the 'swinging pearls', but she wore it at most of her tiara events.
-She most notably wore it with her 'Elvis dress' on a visit to Hong Kong in 1989, but on her divorce from Prince Charles it was returned to the Queen.
+She most notably wore it with her 'Elvis's dress' on a visit to Hong Kong in 1989, but on her divorce from Prince Charles it was returned to the Queen.

 The tiara has since been loaned to Catherine, the wife of Prince William.
 She first wore it to a diplomatic reception at Buckingham Palace in 2015, and has continued to wear it during state occasions.